Once you’re set up, login to access your presentations.

-VIRTUAL PRESENTATIONS ARE HERE!
-Learn more by watching this quick video that explains the three options for elementary school presentations.
+Learn more from this quick video explaining the three options for elementary school presentations.

 We currently offer two unique assemblies that are focused on starting the conversation about disability, acknowledging our fears surrounding people who are different and providing students with practical tools to grow their inclusive “muscles”.
 We discuss visible and invisible disabilities and share pictures, funny stories, and information about our kids as a way to invite students into our lives.
 We read books full of characters who are kids just like them, but who also have a diagnosis or challenge that makes them a little “different”.
 We emphasize that we all have strengths and weaknesses, and that the key to inclusion is pushing past the initial fear we all experience when we encounter someone perceived as “different” by finding what we have in common .
 We encourage students to be brave and simply start by saying “hi.”
 We empower them to “Be the One,” even if no one else is.